Douglas Beaton, Community Member

 Marc Kampschuur, Faculty Representative

-Elected to the Board of Governors effective September 1, 2014 for a three-year term of office, Marc Kampschuur is an instructor in the Faculty of Business.
-He is a Chartered Accountant as well as a lawyer.
-Over his ten-year tenure with KPU, Mr. Kampschuur has served on Senate as a representative of the Faculty of Business and served on various Senate, Kwantlen Faculty Association and School of Business committees.
-Based on his professional qualifications, practical experience and service to the KPU community, Mr. Kampschuur hopes to be a positive contributor to KPU's Board of Governors.
+Re-elected to the Board of Governors effective September 1, 2017, for a second three-year term of office, Marc Kampschuur is Faculty in the School of Business.
+He is a Chartered Professional Accountant, Chartered Director and lawyer.
+In his over ten-year tenure with KPU, Mr. Kampschuur has served on Senate as a representative of the Faculty of Business and served on various Senate, Kwantlen Faculty Association and School of Business committees.
+Marc has worked in public practice as accountant and lawyer, and as a consultant for publicly listed and government entities.

 Michael McAdam, Vice Chair, Community Member